michaeljsteel/NumBAT/docs/source/tute_elem.rst

 Tutorial 5 -- Convergence Study
 ----------------------------------------
 This tutorial, contained in ``sim-tut_05_convergence_study.py`` demonstrates a scan of numerical parameters for our by now familiar silicon-in-air problem to test the convergence of the calculation results.
 This is done by scanning the value of the ``lc_refine`` parameters.
-The number of mesh elements (and simulation time) increases with roughly the square of the mesh refinement factor.
+Since these are two-dimensional FEM calculations, the number of mesh elements (and simulation time) increases with roughly the *square* of the mesh refinement factor.

 For the purpose of convergence estimates, the values calculated at the finest mesh (the rightmost values) are taken as the ``exact`` values, notated with the subscript 0, eg. :math:`\beta_0`.